OfficeDev/open-xml-docs/docs/working-with-presentations.md

 ## Open XML SDK 2.5 Presentation Class
 The Open XML SDK 2.5**Presentation** class represents the \<presentation\> element defined in the Open XML File Format schema for PresentationML documents.
-Use the <span class="keyword">Presentation</span> class to manipulate an individual
+Use the **Presentation** class to manipulate an individual
 \<presentation\> element in a PresentationML document.

-Classes commonly associated with the <span class="keyword">Presentation</span> class are shown in the following sections.
+Classes commonly associated with the **Presentation** class are shown in the following sections.

 ### SlideMasterIdList Class